caugbr/wp-vue-plugin-base/README.md

 --------
 **LANG-FILE**
 The command 'lang-file' generates a new I18n translation file (JSON), with all translatable strings on it.
-These are the strings sent to the translation functions t() and tl().
+These are the strings sent to the translation functions `t()` and `tl()`.
 They will be extracted from your Vue files.

-    php wp-vue-plugin lang-file plugin-slug lang-code
+    php wp-vue-plugin lang-file plugin-slug lang_CODE

 Use this command to start a new translation.
 It will read all occurrences of `t('Some string')` and `tl('Some string')` and put it all into the new file.